Two Ply Label

 The second issue facing this design was that the container was no longer recyclable and therefore had to be disposed of in a conventional landfill.

 Mercantile Press was called in to see if we could offer a better solution.
 After listening to the customer, we proposed a magnet label where a standardize template of numbered circles would be printed on the back of the label.
 This template would be common across all product lines.
 Next, Mercantile Press would apply a “glue dot” on the specific number configuration of that product.
 The labels are then shipped to the applicator where the liner is removed from the glue dot and a small magnet is applied to the label.
 Since these were niche products manufactured in relatively small quantities, the process proved to be cost effective.
-I addition to saving for the customer, the magnet label could be removed when the container could now be processed for recycling.
+In addition to savings for the customer, the magnetic label can be removed and the container can be processed for recycling.